Expert Care For Acne

 Most people develop acne– the most common skin condition — to some degree, but it primarily affects teenagers undergoing hormonal changes.
-We're your source for Acne treatment in Southfield, Michigan and the surrounding areas.
+Northwest Dermatology Group is your source for acne treatment in Bingham Farms and the surrounding areas.

 Acne is primarily a hormonal condition driven by male or ‘androgenic’ hormones, which typically become active during the teenage years.
 Sensitivity to such hormones, combined with bacteria on the skin, and fatty acids within oil glands, cause acne.
 Common sites for acne are the face, chest, shoulders, and back — the sites of oil glands.

 Acne lesions include whiteheads, blackheads, small bumps, and nodules and cysts.

 Though acne is essentially a normal physiologic occurrence, certain conditions may aggravate the condition, including:

 - Fluctuating hormone levels around the time of menses (women)

 - Manipulating (picking/prodding) acne lesions